Where We Stand: Valuations

 BELOW IS A LOOK at today’s market valuations:

-- At the end of 2018’s first quarter, the stocks in the S&P 500 were trading at a price-earnings ratio of 24.5, based on trailing 12-month reported earnings, making them expensive by historical standards.
+- As of mid-2018, the stocks in the S&P 500 were trading at a price-earnings ratio of 24, based on trailing 12-month reported earnings, making them expensive by historical standards.
 To view the S&P 500’s price-earnings multiple, and also its dividend yield, head to WSJmarkets.com.

-- The S&P 500 stocks ended 2018’s first quarter at a cyclically adjusted price-earnings (CAPE) ratio of 31.6, versus a 50-year average of 19.9.
+- The S&P 500 stocks ended 2018’s second quarter at a cyclically adjusted price-earnings (CAPE) ratio of 32, versus a 50-year average of 19.9.
 CAPE compares current share prices to average inflation-adjusted earnings for the past 10 years.

-- Stocks, as of 2017’s fourth quarter, were trading at an 11.3% premium to the value of corporate assets, compared to an average discount of 31% since 1900.
+- Stocks, as of 2018’s first quarter, were trading at an 11.8% premium to the value of corporate assets, compared to an average discount of 31% since 1900.
 This measure of stock market value is known as Tobin’s Q.

 - U.S. equity real estate investment trusts have had a rough time so far in 2018, as rising interest rates have driven down REIT prices.
 As of May 2018, equity REITs were yielding 4.1%, below the 10.1% peak hit in February 2009, but above the 3.1% low of April 2013.

-- The benchmark 10-year Treasury note was yielding 2.74% at the end of 2018’s first quarter, while 10-year inflation-indexed Treasurys were yielding 0.7% more than inflation.
-The difference between those two yields suggests the financial markets expect inflation of 2% a year over the next decade.
+- The benchmark 10-year Treasury note was yielding 2.86% at the end of 2018’s second quarter, while 10-year inflation-indexed Treasurys were yielding 0.74% more than inflation.
+The difference between those two yields suggests the financial markets expect inflation of 2.1% a year over the next decade.

-- At the end of 2018’s first quarter, high-yield junk bonds were yielding 3.7 percentage points more than Treasurys—well below the historical average.
+- At the end of 2018’s second quarter, high-yield junk bonds were yielding 3.6 percentage points more than Treasurys—well below the historical average.

 Next: Asset No. 1: Stocks